evgrmn/FastAPI_JWT_example/README.md

 ## What is inside

-- [ ] REST service for viewing the current salary of company employees
+- [ ] A simple example of a REST service for viewing the current salary of company employees

 - [ ] The database of company employees is located in the text file app/database/fake_users_db.json